jeff-goodman/tatau/README.md

 [tatau](https://maoridictionary.co.nz/word/7653)
 _(verb)_ to count, calculate, add up, enumerate, tally.

-A Javascript / Typescript package which translates between numerals and te reo Maori text.
+A Javascript / Typescript package which translates between numerals and te reo Māori text.

 Tatau is dependency-less.
 Installing it will not add any additional dependencies to your project.